AccountGo/accountgo/docs/README.md

 ![AccountGo](https://user-images.githubusercontent.com/17961526/45582820-273d0000-b8e9-11e8-9ff0-2b3f8f978513.png)

-# Initialize Data (Instructions work in progress)
+# Initialize Data
 At this point, your database has no data on it.
-But there is already an initial username and password (admin@accountgo.ph/P@ssword1!) and you can logon to the UI.
+But there is already an initial username and password (admin@accountgo.ph/P@ssword1) and you can logon to the UI.
 Now lets, create some initial data that would populate the following models.
 - Company
 - Chart of accounts/account classes
 - Financial year